efeka/Event-Booking-API/README.md

 - **Swagger/OpenAPI:** Documentation and testing of API endpoints.
 - **Dapper:** Micro ORM for data access.
 - **C#:** Primary programming language.

+## Database Creation

+To set up the required database for this project, run the Database/DbScript.sql file as a query on an SQL Server management tool.